TNolan01/player_track/README.md

 **Match Model**

-This model is for the creation of a new match.
+This model is for the creation of a new match fixture.
 It holds *date, details* and *venue*.

 **Session Model**

 The Session model is for the creation of a new training session.
 This model was the basis for the site.
-I spent considerable time getting this model and its subsquent for correct.
+I spent considerable time getting this model and its subsquent content correct.

 I want to follow a simple sequence
 <ol>